siro257/siro257/README.md

 ### Hello, I'm James  👋

-## I'm a TensorFlow Developer !
+## About me !

 - 🤖🧠 I’m interested in Machine Learning area.
-- 🎉   2020 Goals: Start and finish projects using TensorFlow or Pytorch.
+- 🎉   2020 Goals: Get more familiar with data science and machine learning.
 - ⚡   Fun fact: I love developing and playing video games!

 ### Connect with me: